Mature Masculine

 Emotional highs and thrills: Big excitement, intense romance, or constant novelty.
 Feels alive but quickly fades, leaving anxiety or craving.

-Forced positivity: Pretending to be happy when you're not.
+Forced positivity: Pretending to be happy when we're not.
 True joy includes the full range of feelings, even the uncomfortable ones.

 Manic excitement: Intense highs that crash into lows.
-True joy is stable and grounded.
+True joy doesn't leave us bottomed out or depleted.

 Joy and Difficulty

-One of joy's most remarkable qualities is its ability to coexist with difficulty.
-You can feel joy and sadness at the same time.
+Joy can coexist with difficulty.
+We can feel joy and sadness at the same time.
+True joy lives in presence, not in circumstances.

-Joy also gives you resilience.
-When you have access to this inner brightness, you can face hard things without being destroyed by them.
+Joy also gives us resilience.
+When we have access to this inner brightness, we can face hard things without being destroyed by them.
 The ability to feel both joy and pain is a sign of real emotional maturity.

 Cultivating Joy